-Staff Issues - Ta lent e.g. Report of 2006 e.g. Report of 2012

-Development Reference 1 - 0.04% Coverage Reference 1 - 0.03% Coverage

-Comprised of senior executives, succession planning.
-To strengthen our talent

-development, a Talent Management Division

-Committee identifies strong

-performers who Reference 2 - 0.03% Coverage

-have in place a systematic talent development

-mechanism

-Trend of Focus Limited coverage Coverage on succession planning and talent

-development

-Supply Chain Issues e.g. Report of 2005 e.g. Report of 2011

-- Performance Reference 101 - 0.01% Coverage

-better environmental, social and governance

-practices amongst our customers and suppliers

-highest standards Reference 109 - 0.01% Coverage

-our credit risk policy and procedures.
-In our

-credit assessment, we

-e.g. Report of 2012

-Reference 115 - 0.01% Coverage

-we appointed a food waste processing

-market risk, liquidity risk and

-Reference 117 - 0.01% Coverage

-management policy food and oil generated were processed,

-Reference 23 - 0.03% Coverage

-Reference 118 - 0.01% Coverage

-our branches, we are increasingly processing

-committees. our banking services through electronic

-Reference 24 - 0.02% Coverage our ounning services un ough erecusine

-time to work out and execute a

-longer term recovery strategy

-Reference 25 - 0.03% Coverage

-if necessary, take improvement

-measures.

-Operation and maintenance of

-our mechanical

-Reference 26 - 0.03% Coverage

-to ensure that they are operating

-efficiently and safely.

-criterently and safety.

-Trend of Focus Focus on different areas in More coverage on environmental issues in the

-Ticha of Focus supply chain besides regular issues

-committee structure, policy,

-procedures, risks, improvement
+Staff Issues Development - Talent e.g. Report of 2006 Reference 1 - 0.04% Coverage Comprised of senior executives, our Talent Management Committee identifies strong performers who Reference 1 - 0.03% Coverage development, a Talent Management Division was Reference 2 - 0.03% Coverage have in place a systematic talent development mechanism Trend of Focus Limited coverage Coverage on succession planning and talent development Supply Chain Issues - Performance e.g. Report of 2005 e.g. Report of 2011 Reference 20 - 0.02% Coverage Conduct To ensure the Bank operates according to the highest standards Reference 21 - 0.03% Coverage customer', 'Fair Dealing', credit assessment, we 'Adherence to Operational Procedures' and 'Data Privacy'.
+Reference 22 - 0.03% Coverage market risk, liquidity risk and operational risk.
+Our risk management policy Reference 23 - 0.03% Coverage and regularly reviewed by the Reference 117 - 0.01% Coverage food and oil generated were processed, recycled and turned into animal and regularly reviewed by the Reference 24 - 0.02% Coverage time to work out and execute a longer term recovery strategy Reference 25 - 0.03% Coverage if necessary, take improvement measures.
+Operation and maintenance of our mechanical Reference 26 - 0.03% Coverage to ensure that they are operating efficiently and safely.
+Trend of Focus Focus on different areas in More coverage on environmental issues in the supply chain , including supply chain besides regular issues committee structure, policy, procedures, risks, improvement